nbogojevic/freenom-dynamic/README.md

 .PARAMETER Ip
     Specifies IP address to use.
 If set to 'auto', IP address will be retrieved from one of the web IP retrieval services.
 .PARAMETER Subdomain
     Specifies subdomain of the main domain to update.
 If not set the main domain is updated.
+Can be used in combination with -Update.
 .PARAMETER Renew
     If this switch is provided, domains will be renewed if possible.
+Can be used in combination with -Update.
-.PARAMETER SkipIpUpdate
+.PARAMETER Update
-    If this switch is provided, the domain records will not be updated.
+    If this switch is provided, the domain records will be updated.
 Can be used in combination with -Renew.
+.PARAMETER Help
+    Displays full help.
 .INPUTS
     none
 .OUTPUTS